intel/linux-sgx/docs/design/sgx2.md

 ### <span id="anchor-80"></span>Compatibility with Older SGX Architectures

-Dynamic Page Allocation/Deallocation is a system-friendly feature because it makes more efficient use of EPC pages.
-It is desirable to allow an enclave to take advantage of EDMM if available while still being compatible with older SGX architectures, and ideally with the same MR\_ENCLAVE (and hence, the enclave signature).
+Dynamic Page Allocation/Deallocation makes more efficient use of EPC pages.
+However, it is desirable to allow an enclave to take advantage of EDMM if available while still being compatible with older SGX architectures, and ideally with the same MR\_ENCLAVE (and hence, the enclave signature).